Emma Darwin

-Emma Darwin (2 May 1808 – 2 October 1896) was an English woman who was the wife and first cousin of Charles Darwin.
-They were married on 29 January 1839 and were the parents of ten children, seven of whom survived to adulthood.
+Emma Darwin (2 May 1808 – 2 October 1896) was the wife of the English naturalist Charles Darwin.
+She married Darwin, her first cousin, on 29 January 1839.
+They were the parents of ten children, seven of whom survived to adulthood.

 Early life

 Emma Wedgwood was born at the family estate of Maer Hall in Maer, Staffordshire, the youngest of seven children of Josiah Wedgwood II and his wife Elizabeth "Bessie" (née Allen).
 Her grandfather Josiah Wedgwood had made his fortune in pottery, and like many others who were not part of the aristocracy, they were nonconformist, belonging to the Unitarian church.
 Charles Darwin was her first cousin; their shared grandparents were Josiah and Sarah Wedgwood, and as the Wedgwood and Darwin families were closely allied, they had been acquainted since childhood.

 She was close to her sister Fanny, the two being known by the family as the "Doveleys", and was charming and messy, accounting for her nickname, "Little Miss Slip-Slop".
 She helped her older sister Elizabeth with the Sunday school which was held in Maer Hall laundry, writing simple moral tales to aid instruction and giving 60 village children their only formal training in reading, writing and religion.

 The Wedgwoods visited Paris for six months in 1818.
 Though Emma was only 10 at the time, the strangeness and interest of arriving in France remained in her memory.

 In January 1822 the 13-year-old Emma and her sister Fanny were taken by their mother for a year at Mrs Mayer's school at Greville House, on Paddington Green, London, at what was then the semi-rural village of Paddington.
 Emma was by then "one of the show performers on the piano", to the extent that on one occasion she was invited along to play for George IV's Mrs Fitzherbert.
 After this time, Emma was taught by her elder sisters as well as tutors in some subjects.
 For the rest of her life Emma continued to be a fine pianist, with a tendency to speed up slow movements.
 She had piano lessons from Moscheles, and allegedly "two or three" from Chopin.